lukeapie/creating-change/pages/issue.md

 The reality of a stagnant limit for many households is that benefits are not sufficiently allocated; individuals in a variety of circumstances, like some of those above, can teeter on the edge of qualification, and not recieive benefits they might realistically need.
 Conversely, other individuals who meet these requirements might not need this government-provided benefit in which they qualify.

-In [Centre County in 2020](https://fred.stlouisfed.org/series/CBR42027PAA647NCEN), 7,161 residents were the recipients of government-provided supplemental nutrition benefits.
+Of [Centre County in 2020](https://fred.stlouisfed.org/series/CBR42027PAA647NCEN), 7,161 residents were the recipients of government-provided supplemental nutrition benefits.
 By the numbers in Pennsylvania:

 <div class="grid">
   <div class="cell cell--6">